First of all, here are the 3 most asked questions by international store owners (not only Magento ones, but with other platforms either):

 Activity #4.
 Activate and define geo-targeting settings in Google Webmaster Tools

-This option fits if your store targeted at a specific country.
+This option is most appropriate if your store is targeted at a specific country.

-For instance, your URL structure strategy was choosing different ccTLDs for each local version, therefore it’s suitable to define the country for each version in order Google could display it the appropriate users in SERP.
+For instance, your URL structure strategy is choosing different ccTLDs for each local version, therefore it’s suitable to define the country for each version in order that Google could display it to the appropriate users in SERP.

 6 Tips to sum up all the facts about running an international (multi-regional) magento 2 store:

-- Mind URL structure strategy BEFORE running your store in different regions
+- Evaluate your URL structure strategy BEFORE running your store in different regions

 - Do not create local store versions with duplicate content

-- Mind hosting provider location strategy for your store versions before running them live
+- Consider the hosting provider location strategy for your store versions before running them live

-- Create different rich snippets for each store versions
+- Create different rich snippets for each store version

-- Generate sitemap containing ‘hreflang’ tags OR include ‘hreflang’ into
+- Generate a sitemap containing ‘hreflang’ tags OR include ‘hreflang’ into the

 <head>section of a page

-- In case your URL structure strategy is different ccTLDs for each local version, you can help Google with geo-targeting in Google Webmasters Tools
+- In the case that your URL structure strategy has different ccTLDs for each local version, you can help Google with geo-targeting in Google Webmasters Tools